ddhjy/chat-any/README_en.md

 ## Introduction

+In daily development, I often need to copy and paste various texts into Cursor for editing/Q&A. To simplify this process, **Chat Any** was created.

 **Chat Any** is a Raycast extension, you can compress the selected text/file/folder into a file and edit it directly with Cursor.

 ## Features